Hello once again!

 "He got that from me, since I always gloat that I have the best nephew and brother."
 Miri smiled as he laughed again.

 "Kiss ass.
 How are you and that guy …Dustin?"
+Rick guessed, never really paying attention to the guy's name.

-"Austin, Rick, his name is Austin." she sighed and laid down on her bed.
+"Austin, Rick, his name is Austin."
+She sighed and laid down on her bed.
 "We've been having problems, but that's nothing new.
 How are you and Lori?" he stayed silent.
 "What happened?"

 Miri got up as she heard her stomach growl and walked to her kitchen.
 "Come on, Rick.
 You know you can talk to me."